(All fields required)

 PhD: Neurobiology Program, Vanderbilt University, Nashville, TN, 1976.

-Hautman ER, Williams MT, Vorhees CV, Skelton MR. Female mice heterozygous for creatine transporter deficiency have reduced brain creatine, are hypoactive, but show no cognitive deficits.
+Hautman ER, Williams MT, Vorhees CV, Skelton MR. Female mice heterozygous for creatine transporter deficiency show moderate cognitive deficits.
 J Inherited Metab Dis.
-2013.
-(In press).
+2014 Jan;37(1):63-8.

 Sun Y, Zamzow M, Ran H, Zhang W, Quinn B, Barnes S, Witte DP, Setchell KDR, Williams MT, Vorhees CV, Grabowski GA.
 Tissue-specific effects of saposin A and saposin B on glycosphingolipids degradation in mutant mice.
 Hum Mol Genet.
-2013.
-(In press).
+2013 Jun 15;22(12):2435-50.

 Amos-Kroohs RM, Williams MT, Braun AA, Graham DL, Webb CL, Birtles TS, Greene RM, Vorhees CV, Pisano MM.
 Neurobehavioral phenotype of C57BL/6J mice prenatally and neonatally exposed to cigarette smoke.
 Neurotoxicol Teratol.
 2013;35, 34-45.

 Schaefer TL, Grace CE, Braun AA, Amos-Kroohs RM, Graham DL, Skelton MR, Williams MT, Vorhees CV.
 Cognitive impairments from developmental exposure to serotonergic drugs: citalopram or MDMA.
 Int J Neuropsychopharmacol.
 2013;16, 1383-94.